RSS William Guy Lecturers

 We hope that the William Guy Lecturer talks will be a useful and engaging resource for a broad and diverse range of schools, and will inspire students to discover the interesting and relevant applications of statistics and data science in the real world.

-This academic year (1 August 2023– 31 July 2024), the theme is Climate change and environmental statistics.
+This academic year (1 August 2024– 31 July 2025), the theme is Statistics in plain sight.
 Find out more about our current William Guy Lecturers, how to contact them, and watch their talks.

 William Guy Lectureship application and appointment process

 The William Guy Lecturers are appointed following an open call and competitive selection process.
-Further information on the application process and volunteer commitments is available on our website.
+Further information on the application process and volunteer commitment is available on our website.

 History of the lecture